forieux/qmm/README.rst

   documentation and [1] for details.
 - **No linesearch**: the step is obtained from a close form formula.
 - **No conjugacy choice**: a conjugacy strategy is not necessary thanks to the subspace nature of the algorithms.
-In case of ``mmcg``, the algorithm use a Polak-Ribière formula.
+The ``mmcg`` algorithm use a Polak-Ribière formula.
 - Generic and flexible: there is no restriction on the number of regularizer, their type, .., as well as for data adequacy.
 - Provided base class for criterion allowing easier and fast implementation.